zooniverse/front-end-monorepo/packages/lib-react-components/src/ZooHeader/README.md

 - [Grommet v2](https://v2.grommet.io/components)
 - [styled-components](https://www.styled-components.com/)

 The header does not have light and dark theme variants.
 It remains black for both.

 The `signIn` (function), `signOut` (function), and `user` (object) props are required.
 These props can be defined using the API from @zooniverse/auth.
 See the development mini-app in the lib-auth folder for an example of using its API.

+If you wish to display a theme toggle for `light` and `dark` Grommet `themeMode`, pass `showThemeToggle` as a prop to ZooHeader.
+Handling of the Grommet Provider should be in ZooHeader's parent app.